mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 #### Performance and Efficiency

-We only refer to one of the the community-approved ORM bencher, the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+We only refer to one of the community-approved ORM bencher, the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

 **Net Core:**